jpbullalayao/sendbird-python/README.md

 SendBird (YC W16) is a company that provides a powerful and flexible chat API that enables companies to launch chat features within their mobile and web applications with minimum effort and maximum effect.

-For more information, check out the [SendBird](http://sendbird.com?source=https://github.com/jpbullalayao) home page.
+For more information, check out the [SendBird](http://sendbird.com?source=https://github.com/jpbullalayao/sendbird-python) home page.

+## Author's Note
+Interested in the progress of this project?
+Feel free to follow the repo for live updates!